wp-plugins/woocommerce-autocomplete-order/readme.txt

 	* All Paid Products: orders for any product are turned to "Completed" upon successfull payment.
 	* All Products: each and every order is turned to "Completed" irrespective for the payment method and whether or not the payment happened.
 Please be aware that the third mode allows the customer to immediately access the product (if downloadable, for example) whether or not the payment was performed.

+*WooCommerce Product Bundles*
+Please consider that if you selected "Virtual Paid Product Only" mode, you must activate "Non-bundled shipping" for the product bundle if you want the autocomplete to work.

 == Installation ==